-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
-Chapter 7, Section 7 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 1-855-540-4744.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 7 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
+For complaints, we will review our decision again.
+Chapter 7, Section 7 of this document tells how to make a complaint, or you can call us at 1-855-540-4744.
 Our hours of operation are 8 a.m. to 8 p.m. local time, 7 days a week October 1 - March 31 during which time our automated phone system may answer your call on Thanksgiving and Christmas day.
 April 1 - September 30 our hours are 8 a.m. to 8 p.m., Monday - Friday.
-Our automated phone system may answer your call on weekends and federal holidays.
-TTY users should call 711.
+Our automated phone system may answer your call on the phone system may answer your call on the phone system may answer your call call 711.
 You must make your request no later than 60 days after the date your membership ends.

-Section 7.3 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?